No.1/ The ART of life

 -Toko-pa Turner

 Yet, cultural and societal norms have changed the way many of us think about art, making us believe that it’s only accessible to some.
-How can we unlearn the limiting beliefs that most of us hold around art-making and find a playful and easy way of creating?
+How can we unlearn the limiting beliefs that so many of us hold around art-making and find a playful and easy way of creating?
 How can we reconnect with looking at art more intuitively?
 And maybe even begin to see the artfulness in the smallest things in life.

 Art therapy has its origins in the Jungian approach to psychotherapy, which looks at the psyche through a depth psychological lens.
 In the 1930s Jung discovered in his psychotherapeutic practice that occasional painting or drawing helped his clients express certain things that they have not yet been able to grasp or consciously express.
 Realizing the potential of this practice, he began including it into his sessions and also discovered his own fondness of drawing to help him process the experiences he made during sessions.

-Whatever that might be, my invitation here is for you to welcome your creativity, and to allow it flow through you.
+Combining creative expression, nature and the somatic experience through our bodies is a powerful way to activate a deeply felt sense of reality within ourselves.
+My invitation here is for you to welcome your creativity, and to allow it flow through you.
 You might be surprised what will reveal itself.